camdowney/neutro/README.md

 ### Window listeners
 Window listeners may be managed by appending the target event name with two underscores (__).
 This functionality may be compared to React's useEffect hook, although window listeners in Render take care of the cleanup for you.

 The below code adds an event listener to the window when it mounts.
-If the component unmounts (as a result of a re-render), the listener will be removed automatically.
+If the component unmounts (as a result of a re-render), the listener will be removed automatically before mounting again.

 ```js
 export default function Component() {